RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - The International Convention on the Elimination of All Forms of Discrimination
     - The Convention on the Rights of the Child (Anaya2004)
   - The Declaration of Indigenous Peoples' Rights
-    - most comprehensive international statement with respect to Indigenous people’s rights
+    - most comprehensive international statement with respect to Indigenous people's rights
   - Captain Cook
     - Fairly fictional stories
     - The arrival of the First Fleet at Botany Bay on 26 January 1788